aslamhossain43/Java-Design-Patterns/README.md

 ### CCTV SSIIMMO(11)

 1. Chain of Responsibility - Allows to pass request to the chain of handlers until one of them handles request and decouple if sender and receiver based request.
-Exmaple: Exception handling. https://www.journaldev.com/1617/chain-of-responsibility-design-pattern-in-java
+Exmaple: Exception handling, ATM Dispense machine. https://www.journaldev.com/1617/chain-of-responsibility-design-pattern-in-java

 2. Command - An object used to encapsulate all information needed to perform an action or trigger an event at a later time.
 Example : See https://www.tutorialspoint.com/design_pattern/command_pattern.htm   ------  Stock  BuyStock  SellStock